lukemeierj/VoronoiDiagram/README.md

-# VoronoiDiagram
+# Voronoi Algorithm Analysis
-Fortune's algorithm &amp; Bowyer–Watson algorithm
+The Bowyer–Watson sollution compared to a brute force implementation.

 ## macOS
 If you're anything like me, you'll want to develop on your mac!
 To do so: